ethereum/devp2p/discv5/discv5-theory.md

 ### Bootstrap from Ordinary Node Discovery

-A node does not start TopDisc advertisement placement or lookup from an empty service table.
+A node does not start advertisement placement or lookup from an empty service table.

 The node first joins the Node Discovery v5 network using the standard bootstrapping procedure.
 It populates its ordinary local node table through the existing `PING`, `PONG`, `FINDNODE`, lookup,